ACCESS THE ARTS FROM HOME

 Lakeside Kids Performances

-In addition to our online weekly art content, we are partnering with Monona Terrace’s Lakeside Kids series to provide activities and context around free online performances for kids.
-Learn more.
+We partnered with Monona Terrace’s Lakeside Kids series to provide activities and context around free online performances for kids.
+Watch them here

 Our favorite Kids in the Rotunda performers are making the most of this time with new songs, daily and weekly livestreams and some teaching!

 - Dandelion Artists, representing some big names in kids music, has compiled a site full of virtual resources offered by their artists.

 - Kids in the Rotunda favorite David Landau is being silly at home with a livestream at 10 AM on weekdays.

 - Future Hits offers a fun and (secretly) educational concert series, aptly named Jams.